TERA rifle: Type 1

 A Type 38 carbine chambered for the 6.5×50mmSR Arisaka round with a hinged buttstock that could be folded behind the trigger guard, it could be easily readied for action at the drop zone.
 It was insufficiently robust enough for service and the IJA desired a 7.7 mm caliber rifle, resulting in the Type 1 being rejected.
-According to McCollum, the buttstocks had a tendency to wobble around while the hinge stud and wing nut used to keep the buttstock in place had a tendency of getting snagged on other things, damaging the locking system.

-Around 500 rifles were made in total according to Harriman.
+According to McCollum, the buttstocks had a tendency to wobble around while the hinge stud and wing nut used to keep the buttstock in place had a tendency of getting snagged on other objects, damaging the locking system.
+Around 500 rifles were made in total.

 Type 2

 Similar to the Type 100 rifle, the barrel and receiver are joined together by a tapered wedge instead of the interrupted screw.
 The paratrooper used a folding wire ring to tighten the wedge lock.
 A detachable bolt handle and folding bayonet were tested, but ultimately rejected.
 Most rifles were fitted with the anti-aircraft rear sights of the Type 99 rifle, despite their questionable effectiveness.

 The Type 2 was carried broken-down either in a canvas chest bag or with each halves in two leg bags.
 These were lowered on a short rope after the parachute opened.